manuelcasanova/mapbox_practice/README.md

 MOVE ALL FUNCTIONS TO UTIL/FUNCTIONS

-If muted, user cannot find other user in list.
-Give option to unmute (update to default status notconnected)

 Show a component with muted users, and allow to unmute.

 USERS page with 4 subpages